gordyt/git-util/docs/git-flow-getting-started.md

 After installing _git_ and _git-flow_, please download a copy of the `gitflow-config-init` script, located in the `bin` directory of this repo.
 You can run it with a `-h` option to get some help.
 But, basically, you will just want to run it with no options.
 This will update your `$HOME/.gitconfig` file so that certain _git-flow_ commands will have the proper options switched on (or off) by default.  **This is important.** The examples that follow assume that you have performed this step.
 You **must** perform this _initial configuration_ on each computer or VM from which you are interacting with our _git_ repositories.

+**Note:** This _initial configuration_ script may be updated over time.
+The current version is `4`.
+To check what version you have installed:

+    $ git config --get gitflow.default-config-version
+    4

 ## Convenient Aliases

 The _git-flow_ commands are a bit verbose and you can save some typing by creating a few convenient aliases for working with them.
 As an example: